David Letterman returns to television with 2018 Netflix series

-LOS ANGELES, Aug 8 (Reuters) - More than two years after signing off from CBS' "The Late Show," David Letterman is returning to television with a six-episode talk show on Netflix Inc, the streaming platform said Tuesday.
+LOS ANGELES (Reuters) - More than two years after signing off from "The Late Show," David Letterman is returning to television with a six-episode talk show on Netflix, and said that Pope Francis and U.S. President Donald Trump would be top of his wish-list.

-"I feel excited and lucky to be working on this project for Netflix," Letterman said in a statement.

 "Here's what I have learned, if you retire to spend more time with your family, check with your family first.
-Thanks for watching, drive safely,” he said.
+Thanks for watching, drive safely," Letterman joked in a statement.

 Known for his quick wit, sarcasm, offbeat humor and silly stunts, Letterman interviewed top stars and political figures on more than 6,000 episodes over 33 years in late-night television.